salaamdev/plp/PYTHON/WEEK 2/README.md

 5. Create a program that stores a list of words.
 Then, use list comprehension to create a new list that contains only the words that have an odd number of characters.

 These tasks should test your understanding of basic concepts related to lists, tuples, dictionaries, and sets in Python.
 Good luck!

+## Assignment

+1. Create an empty list called my_list.
+2. Append the following elements to my_list: 10, 20, 30, 40.
+3. Insert the value 15 at the second position in the list.
+4. Extend my_list with another list: [50, 60, 70].
+5. Remove the last element from my_list.
+6. Sort my_list in ascending order.
+7. Find and print the index of the value 30 in my_list.